LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 It's a remarkably simple algorithm to explain.
-As shown in the code, the actual sorting is done by a function, ``IntArraySelectionSort()``, which works just like Bubble sort and takes an array of data as its only parameter.
+As shown in the code, the actual sorting is done by a function, ``IntArraySelectionSort()``, which takes an array of data as its only parameter, like Bubble sort.
 The way Selection Sort works is as follows:

 #.
 An outer loop visits each item in the array to find out whether it is the
-   mininum.
+   minimum of all the elements after it.
    If it is not the minimum, it is going to be swapped with whatever item in the rest of the array is the minimum.

 #.
+We use a helper function,
+   ``IntArrayMin()``
-To find the minimum value in the rest of the array, we use a helper function,
+   to find the position of the minimum value in the rest of the array.
-   ``IntArrayMin()``.
    This function has a parameter, ``start`` to indicate where we wish to begin the search.
 So as you can see from the loop in ``IntArraySelectionSort()``, when we are looking at position ``i``, we are searching for the minimum from position ``i + 1`` to the end of the array.

-#.
-As a concrete example, if you have an array of 10 elements, this means that
-   ``i`` goes from 0 to 9.
-When we are looking at position 0, we check to see whether positions 1..9 have the minimum value.
-If not, we find the minimum and swap it.
+As a concrete example, if you have an array of 10 elements, this means that ``i`` goes from 0 to 9.
+When we are looking at position 0, we check to find the position of the minimum element in positions 1..9.
+If the minimum is not already at position ``i``, we swap the minimum into place.
 Then we consider ``i=1`` and look at positions 2..9.
 And so on.

 We won't do the full algorithmic analysis here.
-Selection Sort is interesting because it does most of its work through *comparsions*, which is always the same regardless of how the data are ordered, :math:`\frac{1}{2} O(n^2 - n)`.
-The analysis of the number of *exchanges* is a bit complex for an introductory course but averages :math:`O(n\ log\ n)`.
+Selection Sort is interesting because it does most of its work through *comparisons*, which is always the same regardless of how the data are ordered, :math:`\frac{1}{2} O(n^2 - n)`.
+The number of *exchanges* is O(n).
 The comparisons are a non-trivial cost, however, and do show in our own performance experiments with randomly-generated data.